 However, the military approach very much shows us what you’ve got, and let’s get on with it.

 My first real exposure in an instructional capacity came about one morning on a two-week course.
 I walked into a large training hall with around forty guys from mixed regiments.
-The senior instructor introduced me, and then told the students to switch on and pay attention, this lad knows what he’s talking about.
+The senior instructor introduced me, and then told the students to switch on and pay attention, this lad knows what he was talking about.
 As a nineteen-year-old civilian, with sweaty palms and a pounding chest, I stepped forward and thought bugger it, it’s done or dies, I can’t exactly turn around a walk out now.
-Focusing on my technique I got on with the job in hand and to my surprise found the group highly focused and very receptive.
+Focusing on my technique I got on with the job at hand and to my surprise found the group highly focused and very receptive.
 I really enjoyed it and pushed the training to its limits.

 At the end of the first course, I was delighted when I was awarded an Instructors Certificate, marked Grade A. This was signed by Lt.
 Gen. Sir Peter De la Billiere (Former Commanding Officer of 22 SAS Regt. and later Commander of the British Forces in the Middle East).
 I went on to attend further training courses and was exposed to some fascinating training, including advanced close combat and protection, further weapons handling (small arms, SMG, Assault Rifle, etc.), surveillance and countersurveillance, protection from Improvised Explosive Devices (IEDs), and the skills of Hostage Rescue.
 The chance to benefit from this type of training and be involved with these people was a once-in-a-lifetime opportunity and brought me a totally different perspective on the true martial element of what we learn.